Taco Stuffed Zucchini Boats

 Instructions

-- Preheat the oven to 400 degrees F. Line a large sheet pan with edges with aluminum foil for easy clean up.
+- Preheat the oven to 400 degrees Fahrenheit.
+Line a large sheet pan with edges with aluminum foil for easy clean up.

 - Trim off the ends of the zucchini then cut the zucchini in half lengthwise.
 Scoop the flesh out of the zucchini with a spoon.
 Place zucchini halves on a baking sheet and set aside.